aulisius/pandora/README.md

 ```

-For more examples, you can check out the `index.test.js` file.
+For more examples, you can check out the `index.test.ts` file.

 ## Tests